-Canada - we're #1 (at any scale) Length = 202,080 km or 265,523 km or .....
+Canada - we're #1 (at any scale)

+Length = 202,080 km or 265,523 km or

+3. Classification (by attributes)

+We can't keep all features unique - e.g. every road or building might have special characteristics, but they have to be grouped.

+(in one of 3 ways)

-Nominal: by 'name type' - categorical
+Nominal: by 'name type'

+- categorical

 Ordinal: in sequence (hierarchy) - ranked

-Interval: numerical (by size) - quantitative
+Interval: numerical (by size)

-Classification
+- quantitative Classification

-generalisation into groups
+generalisation into groups Note:

-Note:

-with classification, we are generalising feature attributes, while simplification and selection are more often applied to spatial elements
+with classification, we are generalising feature attributes, while simplification and selection were more often applied to spatial elements

-Categorical (nominal) classes
+Examples: Categorical (nominal) classes